-It’s easy to create a strawberry pot herb garden with a few simple tips.
+Create a strawberry pot herb garden in a few simple steps.
 Space saving and delicious flavours to use in summer fresh dishes all season long!

 Every spring, I like to plant a variety herbs.
 Nothing beats fresh basil in a salad or rosemary infused chicken, right?
 Last year, I created a kitchen container potager in a burlap planter, which ended up yielding a good amount of produce.
 However, with all of the heavy rain we had, moss started to grow on the outside of the burlap container making it look pretty shabby by the end of the season.